SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/webhooks.md

 ## Securing your webhooks

-After you've configured your server to receive payloads, you want to be sure that the payloads you receive are initiated by {instance} and not by hackers.
+After you've configured your server to receive payloads, you want to be sure that the payloads you receive are initiated by {instance} and not by attackers.
 You can do this by validating a hash signature that ensures that requests originate from {instance}.

 ### Setting your secret